 A climate-friendly home is a home that produces minimal greenhouse gas emissions and minimally contributes to local and global climate change.
 In the capital region, 30-50% of our emissions are from burning fossil fuels for heating our homes and buildings.
+In Vancouver, nearly 60% of carbon pollution comes from buildings.
 A home with fossil fuel heating (e.g. natural gas, oil, or propane) can produce more GHG emissions than the average car each year.
 A home with electric heating will produce almost no GHG emissions thanks to BC’s nearly 100% renewable hydroelectricity supply.

 A home can be made more climate-friendly by reducing the greenhouse gas (GHG) emissions it produces.
 There are a variety of ways to do this, including switching from fossil fuels to low-carbon hydroelectricity and/or by improving the overall efficiency of your home.
 Home energy improvements such as upgrading to a heat pump and improving the insulation, windows, and air sealing in your home, can keep energy bills low and help to make your home climate-friendly.

 Canada is among the top 10 global emitters as a country and one of the largest per capita emitters of GHGs.
 While the energy consumption and greenhouse gases emitted from your home make up a tiny percentage of global greenhouse gas emissions, at a regional level, the collective GHG emissions from homes is significant.
 More importantly, the amount of GHG emissions you produce in your home is completely within your control to reduce.
 Individual and collective actions at home are part of the solution.
 The Bring it Home program encourages program participants to think about what other actions they individually and collectively can take to support global efforts to tackle climate change.